All Episodes

 It's how Abraham Lincoln became president, by the way.

-I mean, you've there he he could he could have taken any number of questions and made a a take it turn it into a teachable moment about the American political system.
+I mean, he could have taken any number of questions and made a turn into a teachable moment about the American political system.

-And he was trying to do that with that Trump supporter he crossed the street on Monday to go talk to in uh in India.
+And he was trying to do that with that Trump supporter he crossed the street on Monday to go talk to in India.

 This is why my point, conservatism hasn't died.